 By identifying your prospect’s touchpoints, you can find the best route to draw them toward your sales funnel.

-For example, Daisy Groceries owner used word of mouth to establish a reputation, banners to make discovery easy, and excellent service to ensure repeat customers.
+For example, Daisy Groceries owner used word of mouth to establish a reputation, banners to make discovery easy, and excellent service to make sure repeat customers.

 If you run an eCommerce business, check out some digital touchpoints that generate maximum leads.